sushmitha286/DSA/README.md

 13.Bit Manipulation: Binary to decimal and decimal to binary.

-14.Find the right most set bit
+14.Find the Position of right most set bit